MicrosoftDocs/entra-docs/docs/architecture/authorizing-applications-resources-workloads.md

 APIs must enforce two authorizations when acting on behalf of a user.
 APIs must authorize:

-- An app to call the API to check that the access token's `scp` (scope) claim contains the required scope.
+- An app to call the API.
+Confirm the access token's `scp` (scope) claim contains the required scope.
 - The user to access the specific resource.
 The `oid` (object ID) and `sub` (subject) claims in the token represent the user identity.

 We recommend the `oid` and `sub` claims for authorization.